-4.8.
-As part of the refused application (2017/6726/P), specialist consultants Rights of Light Consulting undertook two daylight tests based upon BRE's guidance.
-The refused application included the same front extension as this application, and an even larger extensions at the rear.
+4.7.
+As noted within the Design & Access Statement, part of the refused application (2017/6726/P), which included the same sized front and rear extensions as this application, specialist consultants Rights of Light Consulting undertook two daylight tests based upon BRE's guidance.